A.O. Fox Hospital - Tri-Town Campus

 We're proud to offer drug collection kiosks at various locations throughout our network to help our community members clean out their medicine cabinets safely!
 Just bring your unneeded, unwanted, and/or expired medications to any of these kiosks for free, safe disposal — no questions asked.

 At A.O.
-Fox Hospital - Tri-Town Campus, the drug collection kiosk can be found in the lobby.
+Fox Hospital - Tri-Town Campus, the drug collection kiosk can be found in the hospital lobby.

 - This service is open to the public — you do not need to be a Bassett patient to participate.